Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 <img src="img/1_end.gif" width="400"/>

-This part includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot--the [Niryo One](https://niryo.com/niryo-one/)--using the URDF importer.
+This part includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot--the [Niryo One](https://niryo.com/niryo-one/)--using the URDF Importer.

 ---